Where Sprits Soar!

 Far below, at tip of the peninsula, the Tasman Sea and Pacific Ocean swirl and slam together.

 Drawn to the Lighthouse, a NZ Icon

 First used in 1941, Cape Reinga Lighthouse (Te Rerenga Wairua) towers above the swirling seas.

 The Māori word Reinga, means ‘underworld’, and ‘Te Rerenga Wairua’, means ‘the leaping-off place of spirits’.
 Both refer to the Māori belief that the cape is the point where the spirits of the dead enter the underworld.
 For Māori, Cape Reinga is the most spiritually significant place in New Zealand.

 Below the lighthouse on a rocky point survives a lone weather-beaten 800 year-old pōhutukawa tree (barely visible in the first photo).
 The tree is the jumping point for the spirits departing Aotearoa (NZ), descending to the watery underworld (reinga), and ultimately their spiritual ancestral home.

-Below the lighthouse is Te Araroa “The Long Path”, the terminus of a 3000 km (1864 mi) track from Bluff, South Island to Cape Reinga, North Island.
-Some stretches are rough and undeveloped; I reckon it’s a challenge – it takes 4 to 6 months to tramp, end to end.
+Te Werahi is the terminus of the famous Te Araroa Track “The Long Path”.
+Te Araroa is a 3000 km (1864 mi) track from Bluff, South Island to Cape Reinga, North Island.
+It takes 4 to 6 months to tramp end-to-end.
+Some stretches are rough and undeveloped; I reckon it’s a challenge.

 A fun book about Te Araroa is The Pants of Perspective (link) by Annie McNuff who RAN it.
 I traced her steps on the stunning Te Werahi trail leg below the lighthouse.
 WOO HOO! (ok…it was less than 4 km, I would have continued…but high tide rushed in.)